jasonmolenda/hockey-sched/README.md

 ### :weeks array entries

 `:bye` => If this schedule / week has a bye team, this is the team # that has the bye this week.
+If no bye this week, this will have a nil value.

+`:team_matchups` => An array (`:gamecount` large, 0-based) of teams that are playing each other this week.
+Each element of this `:gamecount` array is a 2-elem Array of team numbers.
+This structure is used before timeslots are assigned -- the array is in no particular order.
+The order of the teams in each element is not significant; home and away have not yet been set.

 `:games` => An  `Array`, 0-based, the size of the array is the number of games played that week.
 Each entry in this games array is a `Hash`.
 It has these entries:

 ### :games array entries

-`:teampair` => An array of two team numbers in no particular order (no home/away distinction).
+`:teampair` => An array of two team numbers playing in this timeslot.
+Home and away have not yet been assigned for this data structure; the order of the team numbers is not significant.

 `:home` => If this key is present, it has the team # of the home team. (early in the schedule process this may not yet be assigned)